vonbearshark/Llamapolooza/README.md

 Anyway, I have uploaded all of the above, and made some edits.
 The animated rainbow llama favicon does not work in Chrome, only Firefox.
 Shame.
 Oh well.

 ================================================
+Saturday September 20, 2014 11:15 pm

+Alright, now that most of the gang is here, let's add the style.
+I will be using Flask-SCSS.
+This is relatively new to me, so fingers crossed.
+Downloading now.
+It threw an exception telling me the C extension could not be compiled; fine by me!

+Well 20 minutes later, and I think that SCSS really isn't worth the shoehorn you have to pull with Flask.
+It's just not meant to be I guess.
+Moving on.

+Added a slew of basic stylization.
+Just enough to get us in a position to test out the CSS pictures.